Andryfrol/jimweng/crawler/README.md

 ### Known Issue
 1. crawler components would use `gorm.Open` everytime, could separate the function to extra interface
-> workaround `set idle connections as 0 to make sure no more connection while crawler is not working`
+> workaround, `set idle connections as 0 to make sure no more connection while crawler is not working`

 # refer
 - way to use docker-compose with network